 Don’t assume you will always have cellphone service to fill in gaps when you need to use the mobile hotspot in a pinch.

-The answer is to own a combination of personal internet system options that offers enough data to allow everyone in your RV to have the internet access and speed they require to keep up with daily tasks.
+The answer is to own a combination of personal internet system options that offer enough data to allow everyone in your RV to have the internet access and speed they require to keep up with daily tasks.

 When you cover personal internet needs during RV travel, any bonus “free” internet you encounter is a treat.
 When you have to rely on free internet at campgrounds, you will inevitably be sorely disappointed.